 So she’d acted as quickly as possible to cover up the evidence, removing any need for him to report the incident.
-She owed him a favor, but that was nothing.
+She owed him a favor now, but that was nothing.
 After all, she’d been willing to owe far worse favors to borrow tuition money.

 Without the esoteric pain-muffling spell to get her through, Defensive Magic was even more grueling.
 When she accidentally tripped another student and almost caused a pileup while they drilled evasive maneuvers, Fekten snapped at her.

 After classes, she scrambled to the library, where the blushing, stammering student aid gave her a pass to the restricted section room where the majority of the sleep researcher’s experiment journals were held.